Bruce

 “…narrow-minded,

 inflexible and obsessively stubborn.”
 Selina and Jim Gordon stared in awed fascination as Bruce went on, oblivious to the irony.
+“And moody.
+He’s gotten so

-the hallway, she ran into Alfred.
+In the hallway, she ran into Alfred.
 “Moody!

 He says DICK is narrow-minded, inflexible, obsessively stubborn and